Customer journey mapping: Avoid these three common pitfalls

 - Show general patterns in the decision-making and purchase paths

 - Illustrate key forks in the road, detours, roadblocks, etc. that affect different groups of customers in different ways

 - Find the balance between developing numerous, segmented views that are representative of diverse customer journeys, while not over-complicating the process and making the output less actionable

 As the examples above illustrate, many maps fail to reveal the full terrain surrounding customers as they navigate their decision-making and purchase journeys, thus leaving too many questions unanswered.
 By avoiding the pitfalls laid out in this article, your map will be a strong tool for representing your customers’ experiences, and ultimately for driving organizational strategy.

 Originally published on Loyalty360.org and reprinted with permission.
 For a deep-dive on how to improve the customer experience through customer journey mapping, download Customer journey mapping: 5 steps to improving customer loyalty in an omnichannel environment.

 About the Author

-Clay Walton-House serves as Managing Director of Integrated Loyalty Services at PK.
+Clay Walton-House serves as Managing Director of Integrated Loyalty Solutions at PK.
 He helps Fortune 500 companies create and implement new customer engagement strategies that accelerate growth and build loyalty.
 His expertise lies in understanding consumer behavior and translating it into actionable customer insights.
-Clay has a proven track record of successful program design and optimization, helping uncover ways to build retention and loyalty strategies into a company’s broader business model.Tags: Customer Experience, Customer Journey Map, CX, omnichannel
+Clay has a proven track record of successful loyalty program design and optimization, helping uncover ways to build retention and loyalty strategies into a company’s broader business model.Tags: Customer Experience, Customer Journey Map, CX, omnichannel